 The United Nations broadly defines human trafficking as the “acquisition of people by improper means such as force, fraud, or deception, with the aim of exploiting them.”

-The forms of exploitation victims are subjected to include forced prostitution, forced labor, forced criminality, and debt bondage.
+The forms of exploitation that victims are subject to include forced prostitution, forced labor, forced criminality and debt bondage.
 Illegal organ trafficking is also an issue.
 Child soldiers are considered victims of human trafficking.

-Human trafficking is often confused with human smuggling, a different crime that can sometimes be connected with human trafficking
+Human trafficking is often confused with human smuggling, a different crime that can sometimes be connected with human trafficking.

 By the Numbers: